-Your current results show that you have a somewhat low level of focus.
-You may get distracted and not finish your tasks or assignments on time, or you may rush to finish them at the last minute.
-You also may not prepare properly for tests.
+Your current results show that you have a low level of focus.
+This may cause problems at school because you are easily distracted and sometimes do not finish things on time, or you rush to finish them at the last minute.
+You probably do not prepare properly for tests.
 However, you can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
 Follow the recommendations below as a start.